KomlaRD/alx-system_engineering-devops/0x00-shell_basics/README.md

-Print current working directory
+Print current working directory\n
-List the content of the directory
+List the content of the directory\n
-Print the home directory
+Print the home directory\n